AviatrixSystems/Docs/StartUpGuides/aws_manual_startup_guide.rst

 Launch Aviatrix Controller Manually
 ===============================================

-This guide walks you through how to launch the Controller manually from AWS Marketplace.
-Refer to `AWS Startup Guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_ for a complete information.
+Aviatrix Controller should be launched by CloudFormation script following the `AWS Startup Guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_ for a complete information.

+The method below has been deprecated.
+It is kept here for record only.

 Before you launch the controller with IAM role, you must first create 2 IAM roles and its associated policies.
 Follow `this